autistic-symposium/blockchain-science-rs/README.md

 <br>

-This will open a websocket with bybit and subscribe to perpetual data on the following topics:
+This will open a websocket with bybit and subscribe to your private positions on the following topics:

 ```
-- orderbook l2 25, 200
-- trades
+- positions
-- insurances
+- executions
-- instrument info
+- orders
-- k-lines
+- stop orders
-- liquidations
+- wallets
 ```

 <br>

 ---

 ## resources